4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/04.1-Print-the-last-one/README.md

 You will never know how many items `myStupidArray` has because it is being randomly generated during runtime using the `generateRandomArray` function.

 But don't worry!
-The property `myStupidArray.length` returns the length of myArray (try console logging it and you will see the length displayed ont he console).
+The property `myStupidArray.length` returns the length of myArray (try console logging it and you will see the length displayed on the console).

 ```js
 var totalItems = myStupidArray.length;